 - Equal Interval

-Equal intervals divide the range of attribute values into equal-sized subranges.
+Equal interval is a method of data classification that divides the range of the data into equal intervals of data instances.
 Equal interval is best applied to familiar data ranges, such as percentages and temperature.
-This method emphasizes the amount of an attribute value relative to other values.

 - Standard Deviation

 Standard deviation is a statistical measure that indicates the amount of variation or dispersion in the data and is used to divide the data into classes based on how much they deviate from the mean value.

 See What are the Mapping Classification Methods? for more information on the above methods.

 You can adjust the number of classes for the thematic map.